MiczFlor/RPi-Jukebox-RFID/documentation/builders/components/soundcards/hifiberry.md

 $ cd; cd ~/RPi-Jukebox-RFID/installation/components && chmod +x setup_hifiberry.sh && sudo ./setup_hifiberry.sh
 ```

+Optional: You can register your sound card with ALSA.
+Define the following variable before running the script: `CONFIGURE_ALSA=true`

 ## Additional information

 If you like to understand what's happening under the hood, feel free to check the [install script](../../../../installation/components/setup_hifiberry.sh).